 - We won't charge or penalize you in any way for these cancellations.

 When you create a new listing, you’ll enter your car’s vehicle identification number (VIN).
 We use this number to help us better identify vehicles that may have a safety concern.

 How to handle a safety recall

-- If your car has a safety recall, contact your local dealership to get it fixed free of charge.
+- Contact your local dealership to get it fixed free of charge.

 - Your dealership will register the repair with the National Highway Transportation Safety Administration (NHTSA).
 Your vehicle’s status will be updated in their database and in the CARFAX recall database.

-- It can take up to 30 days for a fixed recall issue to register in the NHTSA and CARFAX recall databases.
+- Wait at least 30 days after having the recall issue fixed.
+It can take that long for the repair to register in the NHTSA and CARFAX recall databases.

 - Return to the listing flow and finish listing your vehicle.